 - Observe the emotion, voice intonation, and body language behind words.

 - Establish consistent eye contact and use affirmative head nods.

 - Check for understanding by paraphrasing what is said.

 - Ask open-ended questions to open dialogue, rather than asking “yes” or “no” questions.

 - Keep notes of your converstation so that you can you recall and follow up on specifics.

-The Associate Advising Navigation Guide is a newsletter that is emailed to you around the middle of every month with tips, resources, deadlines and event notifications.
+- Associate Link: the Associate Advising navigation guide newsletter that is emailed to you around the middle of every month with tips, resources, deadlines and event notifications.